linode/docs/docs/products/tools/images/guides/deploy-image-to-existing-linode/index.md

 If you instead wish to retain the data on your Compute Instance, you can add a disk with your desired Image to that Instance.
 This is useful if you wish to have multiple bootable configurations and only need to access one at a time.

-1. Log in to the [Cloud Manager](https://cloud.linode.com/), click the **[Linodes](https://cloud.linode.com/linodes)** link in the sidebar, and select a Compute Instance from the list.
+1. Log in to [Cloud Manager](https://cloud.linode.com/), click the **[Linodes](https://cloud.linode.com/linodes)** link in the sidebar, and select a Compute Instance from the list.

 1. **Create a disk with the Image**.
-Follow the instructions to [create a disk](/docs/products/compute/compute-instances/guides/disks-and-storage/#create-a-disk) using the [Cloud Manager](https://cloud.linode.com/).
+Follow the instructions to [create a disk](/docs/products/compute/compute-instances/guides/disks-and-storage/#create-a-disk) using [Cloud Manager](https://cloud.linode.com/).
 Keep the following considerations in mind:

     - Confirm there is enough unallocated storage space to accommodate the new disk for the desired Image.
 If you aren't sure of the size of the Image, open the **[Images](https://cloud.linode.com/images)** page, find the Image within the list, and view the *Size* column.
     - When creating the disk, select the **Create from Image** option and select the Image you wish to deploy.